Microscope Crew

 2. Objective Lens

 The objective lenses are placed near the specimen.
 It creates a magnified virtual image of the object.
-They are attached to a rotating circular disc on the nose piece.
+They are attached to a rotating circular disc on the nose piece for easy switching.

 Objective lenses of a light microscope have two features; magnification and numerical aperture.
 The magnification ranges from 4x to 100x, and the numerical aperture ranges from 0.10 to 1.25.